-Kayak Paddles Canoe: They are specifically designed so that each paddler is paddling on a single side for extended durations.
-Of course, paddlers will switch sides from time to time, but these kayaks are designed so that the bow and stern paddlers balance each other out to keep the kayak moving straight.
+Kayak Paddles Canoe: They are specifically designed so that each paddler can paddle on a single side for an extended duration.
+Of course, paddlers will switch sides occasionally, but these kayaks are designed so that the bow and stern paddlers balance each other out to keep the kayak moving straight.

 Kayaks by Pelican are known for their low prices and wide availability.
 Solo kids' Pelican kayak prices range from $150 to $500 for the well-equipped Argo 100X EXO.
 Between these two price extremes, there are plenty of kayak models to choose from.
 You can also check out the Pelican Sprint 120XR ($869.99) if you want something a little more advanced.